Mazda Familia: First generation (1963)

-Second generation (FA2/FA3 series 1; 1967–1977)
+Second generation (FA2/FA3; 1967)

-1967–1970 (FA2)
+FA2; 1967

-The new Familia appeared in November 1967 with the same pushrod 987 cc engine as used in the previous generation sedans.
+The new Familia appeared in November 1967 with the same pushrod 987 cc engine as used in the previous generation saloons.
 It was sold as the "Mazda 1000" in some markets.
 In July 1968 the rotary-engined version (R100) was introduced, along with a new coupé bodywork which was also available with the 1200 cc piston engine.
-After an April 1970 facelift (called the "Familia Presto" in the domestic Japanese market), the slightly different OHC "PC" 1-liter engine was also offered.
+After an April 1970 facelift (called the "Familia Presto" in the domestic Japanese market), the slightly different OHC "PC" 1-litre engine was also offered.
 A larger 1169 cc straight-four engined version came along in February 1968, becoming the "Mazda 1200" for export.
 In this form, the car was first exhibited in Europe at the 1968 Paris Motor Show in the autumn of that year.
 Power outputs (SAE gross) in Japan of the facelifted, overhead-cam-engined versions were 62 and 75 PS respectively.
 The Van (wagon) model was available with either three or five doors, although most export markets only received the five-door version.